wayofdev/ansible-role-tpl/README.md

 $ make m-local

 # choose which tags will be included
-# run tasks that validate config file and does installation
 $ export TASK_TAGS="tpl-install,tpl-update"; make m-local

 # runs molecule with docker driver